ECON 12060 PERSONAL FINANCE 3 Credit Hours

 Grade Mode: Standard Letter

-ECON 42189 INTERNATIONAL ECONOMIC EXPERIENCE (DIVG) (ELR) 3 Credit Hours
+ECON 42189 INTERNATIONAL ECONOMIC EXPERIENCE (ELR) 3 Credit Hours

 (Slashed with ECON 52189) Firsthand exposure to international economics.
 Includes pre-trip orientation sessions, visits to international businesses and organizations, and opportunities for cultural activities.